Thank you for your interest.

 When the Illinois General Assembly re-codified the felony-murder rule, however, it decided to incorporate even broader language than Payne in the commentary: “It is immaterial whether the killing in such a case is intentional or accidental, or is committed by a confederate without the connivance of the defendant.., or even by a third person trying to prevent the commission of the felony.”

-Illinois has one of the broadest felony-murder statutes in the country.
 Forty-four states, as well as Washington, D.C. and the federal government, have codified some form of the felony-murder rule.
-However, of those that have felony-murder statutes, only 19 (including the federal government) use proximate cause theory; while 25 (including Washington, D.C.) use agency theory.
+Only 18 of those states (including the federal government) use proximate cause theory (which is what Illinois used until 2021); while 26 (including Washington, D.C.) use agency theory.
 In two states—Mississippi and South Carolina—it is unclear whether agency theory or proximate cause theory is utilized.
 California has recently restricted its felony-murder statute.
 Finally, six states—Arkansas, Hawaii, Kentucky, Michigan, New Hampshire, and New Mexico—do not have felony-murder statutes at all.
-This means that Illinois is among the minority of states still using proximate cause theory.

 Eldieb, Duaa.
 (2016, February 20).
 Controversial law charges people with murder for death at others’ hand.
 The Chicago Tribune.
 Retrieved from http://www.chicagotribune.com/news/ct-illinois-felony-murder-rule-juveniles-met-20160219-story.html